AlNuN/minecraft-wiki/readme.md

 - List all recipes and search them by its items;
 - Check an external API for listing all items in the game.

+## Environments

+The app is hosted at http://minecraft-register.epizy.com/